 At least since 1989 definitive statements were being made in journal articles that lasers are not needed.
 To quote the most recognized researcher in LLLT, Professor Tiina Karu: "An analysis of published clinical results from the point of view of various types of radiation sources does not lead to the conclusion that lasers have a higher therapeutic potential than LEDs. ...The coherent properties of light are not manifested when the beam interacts with a biotissue on the molecular level.....
 Successful use of LEDs in many areas of clinical practice also confirms this conclusion."
 (Biomedical Photonics Handbook, 2003).

-Photobiomodulation (PBM) is an another name for using low powered lasers or LED lights that emit a particular wavelength to help the body.
+Photobiomodulation (PBM) is another name for using low-powered lasers or LED lights that emit a particular wavelength to help the body.

-Other names for PBM and LLLT may include: low-power laser therapy (LPLT), low-intensity laser therapy, cold laser therapy, low-energy laser therapy, bio-stim laser therapy, photo-biotherapy, monochromatic infrared light energy (MIRE) therapy and therapeutic laser.
+Other names for PBM and LLLT may include the following: low-power laser therapy (LPLT), low-intensity laser therapy, cold laser therapy, low-energy laser therapy, bio-stim laser therapy, photo-biotherapy, monochromatic infrared light energy (MIRE) therapy and therapeutic laser.

-Light Therapy - also know as phototherapy or heliotherapy - looks at light (of various colors from various sources) to help with medical conditions, sleep issues, jet lag, seasonal affective disorder and vitamin D deficiencies.
+Light Therapy—also known as phototherapy or heliotherapy—looks at various wavelengths/colors of light (from various sources) to help with medical conditions, sleep issues, jet lag, seasonal affective disorder, and vitamin D deficiencies.

 No. A red light therapy device should only emit light in the red and near-infrared range.